 Purity.
 Purity refers to the amount of the substance (or active ingredient) contained in the supplement without additional ingredients being there.
 Other ingredients include inert ingredients or materials that are believed to cause no reaction to the body.
 Other ingredients may include the gelatin the capsule is made of, fillers or materials to make the capsule or pill appear bigger, materials that keep the ingredients in pill form.
 Almost every natural supplement will contain added ingredients.
 Artificial food coloring and sugar are too common in popular brands and can cause allergic reactions in some children.
 The best supplements will contain no solvents, yeast, corn, wheat, sugar, salt, dairy products, coloring, flavoring or preservatives.

-Purity can also be effected by contamination.
+Purity can also be effected by contamination that is not purposeful adulteration.
 Products may contain harmful ingredients like residue from herbicides or pesticides used to grow the herb or natural product.
 Harmful residues from the extraction process can make a product less pure and in some cases harmful.
 Even pollutants from the environment can sometimes contaminate a natural product.
 Some herbs produce toxic chemicals during their own growth cycle resulting in a toxic dose or harmful dose if picked at the wrong time of the year.
 Purity is an important concept when considering purchasing nutritional supplements.
 For all practical purposes, the more pure the product, the better the product and the more likely you will get the desired results.

 Costs.
 Without your own laboratory it is impossible to tell which products have the highest purity and highest bio-availability.
 Consumers must rely on the reports of others.
-Generally speaking products that are available through reputable multi-level marketing companies or recommended companies from health food stores are going to have the highest quality.
+Generally speaking products that are pharmacy grade and used by physcians (e.g., Functional Medical Doctors), have the highest quality.
+These products have the highest cost.
+Next in line are the products that are available through reputable multi-level marketing companies or recommended companies from health food stores.
 They are also most likely to have the highest costs.
 Often commercial products (e.g., commercial vitamins available at most grocery stores) are going to have the lowest quality and often the lowest price.
 This is not always the case and one must rely on consumer reports and product comparison information.
 Psychologically speaking, it is important to purchase diet supplements that you trust.
 A good attitude towards the product, may increase the products efficacy.

 There are ways to save money on vitamin supplements.
 Often mail order companies will offer the same products that you can obtain in health food stores at a discount.
-Vitamin Discount Connection (1-800-848-2990; www.vitamindiscount.com) is a popular company that offers thousands of products at a 25 to 45 percent discount.
+We recommend an online store called Vita Cost.
+They have a wide variety of brands and they even have their own well researched Vita Cost brands.
+They also offer organic and gluten free food products.

 In summary, obtaining the best results from nutritional products is not always as easy as it sounds.
 There are many reasons why some products appear to work for one child but fail on another.
 Some of these reasons may be due to product purity, product bio-availability, and the individual's ability to absorb the nutrients.
 When using nutritional supplements, we recommend the following steps: